lskatz/mashtree/plugins/README.md

 ## Synopses for individual plugins

+Run any plugin with `--help` for usage.

+### mashtree\_init

+initialize an empty mashtree database

+### mashtree\_mash

+Run mash on genomes and insert their distances into the database

+### mashtree\_dump

+Dump distances from a mashtree database.
+Note: you can also run `sqlite3 file.sqlite .dump` to view raw data.

 ### mashtree\_optimize

-This plugin optimizes distances between all genomes.
+This plugin finds and estimates distances between all genomes.
 Currently only uses Dijkstra's algorithm but potentially could be expanded.

     Usage: mashtree_optimize.pl [options] mashtree.sqlite

+### mashtree\_tree

+Calculate and print the tree